Designed and manufactured in New Zealand, The Te Kahu Ora thermal screening system detects people with fevers automatically.

 The camera comes with either a tripod or a wall mount.
 There is a $49 (ex GST) monthly fee for software updates, online reporting and support.

-The camera software can be updated remotely and you should expect to see updates regularly.
-There is a team of engineers working to improve the camera, the reporting and it's ability to integrate with other systems.
+The camera software can be updated remotely and you should expect to see updates from time to time.

 You can find the manual for the camera here.
 Check out the latest news about the thermal camera for detecting elevated body temperatures.
 Check out our videos about the Te Kahu Ora camera